Eightfold-Way-Consultants/vpnserver/README.md

   - on linux you need to   chmod 400 <vpn-vpc-01.pem>

 - Give instance a role:   efw.role.vpn
-  - only policy is to read secrets manager
+  - only policy is to read/write secrets manager
   - create this role if it doesn't exist

 - Allow tags in instance metadata: set to "Allow"